-Cycling is a low-impact exercise which involves fluid and controlled movements.
+Cycling is a low-impact exercise that involves fluid and controlled movements.
 There is no jerking, twisting, or repetitive pounding.
-Movements and impact on joints is soft, regular in frequency, and minimal in wear and tear.
-Cycling cause less strain to your joints and muslces than most other exercise.
+Movements and impact on joints are soft, regular in frequency, and minimal in wear and tear.
+Cycling causes less strain on your joints and muscles than most other exercises.

-I have put together the following guide on all the facts you need to know about why cycling is low impact, and the benefits this has.
-Also, there are few things to be mindful of when attempting any low-impact sport.
+I have put together the following guide on all the facts you need to know about why cycling is low-impact, and the benefits this has.
+Also, there are a few things to be mindful of when attempting any low-impact sport.

 I’ll show you all the reasons and factual data for cycling being a low-impact exercise, after a comparative analysis.
 After weighing cycling with other options, you will see that cycling is in fact, the best option.